acai-consulting/terraform-aws-acf-account-cache/README.md

 ```

 * The account-context cache can be deployed in any AWS account of the AWS Organization.
+* The account-context cache can be queried following this syntax: [query wiki](./wiki.md)
 * Optionally provision the Organization-Info-Reader IAM Role to be assumed from the context cache.

 <!-- ARCHITECTURE -->